kubernetes/enhancements/keps/sig-storage/2268-non-graceful-shutdown/README.md

   The failover should always happen if the feature gate is enabled, the taint is applied, and there are other running nodes.
-  We can also check the deleting_pods_total, deleting_pods_error_total metrics in Pod GC Controller and the attachdetach_controller_forced_detaches metric in the Attach Detach Controller.
+  We can also check the deleting_pods_total, deleting_pods_error_total metrics in Pod GC Controller and the attachdetach_controller_forced_detaches and attachdetach_controller_forced_detaches_taint metric in the Attach Detach Controller.

 * **Are there any missing metrics that would be useful to have to improve observability of this feature?**